khadas/khadas_docs/android/source/vim4/HowToUseFastboot.md

-title: FastBoot Burning Image
+title: Fastboot Burning Image
 ---

-## What is FastBoot
+## What is Fastboot

-FastBoot is a way to quickly upgrade each partition package of Android.
+Fastboot is a way to quickly upgrade each partition package of Android.
 It is a brush mode of connecting devices with USB cable.

-### Enter FastBoot Mode
+### Enter Fastboot Mode

-Power on the VIM4 board again, press enter in the serial port debugging tool interface, stop at the U-Boot command line, and enter `fastBoot 1` command to enter the burning mode.
+1. Power on or reboot the VIM4 board, press `enter` in the serial terminal on your PC, then enter the U-Boot command line mode.

+2. Tpye `fastBoot 1` command to enter the burning mode.

 ```sh
 $ fastboot 1